-Throughout the course of our lives, we’ve all had experiences that were difficult and painful to deal with.
+Throughout the course of our lives, we’ve all had experiences that were difficult and painful on a deep emotional level.
 These would be obvious sources of negative energy.
-We may even recognize that the trauma of those extreme experiences may have left us somewhat emotionally scarred.
-Naturally, finding a way to let go of the residuals from those experiences would have lasting benefits.
+We may even recognize that the trauma of those extreme experiences may have left us with some emotional scars.
+Naturally, finding a way to let go of the emotional residuals from those experiences would have lasting benefits.

 1. Viewing life through negative filters.
 Our perception creates our view of reality.
 If we see life through negative filters it will skew the way we experience everything.
 More specifically, it will amplify the negative and minimize the positive.
 On an emotional level we will generate and store that negative energy and, like small doses of poison, it will accumulate and destroy the quality of our life.